Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 ## 3. Severity GLM - Gamma distribution<a class="anchor"></a>
 [back to Table of Contents](#Table-of-Contents)

-Now, we fit a GLM model for the severity with the same features as the freq model.
+Now, we fit a GLM for the severity with the same features as the frequency model.
 The severity $y$ is the average claim size.
 We define: